Bilinear Fractal Interpolation and Box Dimension: Box dimension of bilinear interpolants

-In \cite{BV} such bi-affine IFSs are investigated in more generality and in connection with fractal homeomorphisms.
-The approach undertaken in \cite{BV} makes substantial use of the geometric properties that functions in an bi-affine IFS possess, namely that they take horizontal and vertical lines to lines and that they preserve proportions along horizontal and vertical lines.
+In \cite{BV} such bilinear IFSs are investigated in more generality and in connection with fractal homeomorphisms.
+The approach undertaken in \cite{BV} makes substantial use of the geometric properties that functions in an bilinear IFS possess, namely that they take horizontal and vertical lines to lines and that they preserve proportions along horizontal and vertical lines.
 For further details and results, we refer the interested reader to \cite{BV}.

 Recall the definition of the metric $d_q$ given in Proposition \ref{prop1}.
 For our current purposes, we set $q \equiv 1$.
-As in Theorem \ref{thm4} we denote the Lipschitz constant of the $l_n$ by $\lambda_l$.
+As in Theorem \ref{thm4} we denote the Lipschitz constant of the $l_n$ by $\lambda_n$.